scikit-quant/scikit-quant/doc/source/index.rst

 Scikit-quant is a collection of optimizers tuned for usage on Noisy Inter-mediate-Scale Quantum (NISQ) devices.
-Results for several VQE case studies are presented in this `arxiv paper`_.
+Results for several VQE and Hubbard model case studies are presented in this `arxiv paper`_ (final paper was presented at IEEE's QCE'20).
 This is the manual for the software used.